-Duration of Training: The alternative training programmes shall be a minimum of 48 months duration accomplished within 5 consecutive years.

-The training programme must be completed by the date of the examination (September of each year).
+Duration of Training: The ATP shall be a minimum of 48 months duration accomplished within 6 consecutive years and must be completed by the date of the examination (September of each year).
 Arrangements regarding the external training periods / externships have to be included in the training application as well as a statement of agreement with the persons supervising those training periods (see also section 4.5).